sachatholl/Orbitron2WebSDR/README.md

    After having poperly installed the runtime engine, you should be able to start "Orbitron2WebSDR.exe" out of the box.

+9) Configure Audio routing between the Webbrowser with active WebSDR station and the satellite modem.
+Conveniently perform the steps as shown in the tutorial video below, or perform the following steps similarly:

+             - Configure VB-Audio Cable as the default audio device:
+                  - Right-click the speaker icon in the Windows taskbar and select "Open Sound settings."
+                  - Under the "Output" section, select VB-Audio Cable as the default audio device for playback.
+                  - Under the "Input" section, select VB-Audio Cable as the default audio device for recording.

+             - Set up the WebSDR satellite ground station:
+                  - Open your preferred web browser and navigate to the WebSDR satellite ground station you want to use.
+                  - Tune the receiver to the appropriate frequency and ensure you can hear the audio output.

+             - Configure audio routing:
+                  - Open the Control Panel on your computer.
+                  - Navigate to "Hardware and Sound" and click on "Sound."
+                  - In the "Playback" tab, select the audio output device corresponding to your speakers or headphones and set it as the default device.
+                  - In the "Recording" tab, select VB-Audio Cable as the default recording device.

+             - Configure your satellite's software modem/decoder to use VB-Audio Cable as the audio input.
+               Please consult the technical reference of the intended software modem/decoder.

+             - Start decoding-test if possible:
+                  - Launch the satellite's software modem/decoder.
+                  - Ensure the audio is playing from the WebSDR satellite ground station and routed through VB-Audio Cable.
+                  - Start the decoding process of your satellite's software modem/decoder if needed.

+             - The WebSDR satellite ground station audio signal should now be received by your satellite's software modem/decoder and used for decoding the telemetry data, auto beacons, or space-born satellite images.

    Whish you a nice time :-)
    have fun,